Hank Azaria: Further voice work

 Azaria performed a number of voice roles in addition to The Simpsons, although he noted in 2005: "I started doing other voiceovers for cartoons for a couple of years, but I didn't really love it.
 I was spoiled by The Simpsons."
 He voiced Eddie Brock / Venom in Spider-Man: The Animated Series between 1994 and 1996.
 In the animated feature Anastasia (1997), he voiced Bartok the bat and reprised the role in the direct-to-video prequel Bartok the Magnificent (1999).
 For his performance in Anastasia, Azaria won the Annie Award for Outstanding Individual Achievement for Voice Acting by a Male Performer in an Animated Feature Production.
 He also voiced Eric in the American dub of the series Stressed Eric, Harold Zoid in the 2001 Futurama episode "That's Lobstertainment!", and Abbie Hoffman and Allen Ginsberg in Chicago 10 (2007).
 For the 2011 film Hop, Azaria voiced Carlos and Phil.
 The response to the film was mostly negative, but many reviewers praised Azaria's performance.
 For example, Sandie Chen of The Washington Post said "Azaria has been honing his over-the-top Spanish accent since The Birdcage, so anything he says grabs some laughs", while Emma Simmonds of Time Out called him an "unflappable presence, voicing two characters with style".
 Later in the year he voiced The Mighty Sven in Happy Feet Two.
-Azaria voices Shelfish Sheldon in Mack & Moxy.
-He also voices the lead character, Texan border agent Bud Buckwald, in Bordertown, which started in 2016.
+He also voiced the lead character, Texan border agent Bud Buckwald, in Bordertown, which aired in 2016, as well as Shelfish Sheldon in Mack & Moxy the same year.

 Once The Simpsons was "going steadily" and Azaria had enough money to live on, he stopped working on commercials as he found them "demoralizing", feeling that he sounded sarcastic whenever he read for them.
 When recording the part of "Jell-O Man" for a Jell-O commercial, he was told to make the voice he offered "more likable and friendly so that children like him."
 After pointing out that "Jell-O Man" was a fictional character, he left and pledged to never record for an advertisement again.
 However, in 2012 he voiced several insects in a commercial for the Chevrolet Sonic.